EfimAlekseevich/jsondiff/readme.md

 ### Questions, cases:
 - handling of incorrect json (multiple identical keys) needed?
-- is case sensitivity in keys, strings important when comparing?
+- is case sensitivity in keys, strings important when comparing? decision: add keys for disable case sensitivity: -csk, -csc
 - is the order of the items in the list important when comparing?
 - error handling in case of incorrect use of the program needed?
 - what is the purpose of this task?